HLCaptain/planty/docs/DATA.md

 ### User

 A user is a person that can use the app.
-It has a few properties:

-- `id`: unique identifier of the user, determined by Firebase.
+It does not appear in the Firestore database, but possesses a `uid` determined by Firebase.
-- `ownedBrokers`: list of `Broker` ids that are owned by the user.
-- `ownedPlants`: list of `Plant` ids that are owned by the user.

 ### Broker

 A broker is a device that can sensors and actuators connect to.
 The broker controls and monitors the environment of the plants via the sensors and actuators.
 It connects to the Firestore database and uploads/listens to data.
 It has a few properties:

-- `id`: unique identifier of the broker, determined by Firebase.
+- `uuid`: unique identifier of the broker, determined by Firebase.
 - `ownerUUID`: unique identifier of the owner of the broker.
 Can be empty if the broker is not owned by anyone.
 - `sensors`: list of sensor and actuator ids that are connected to the broker.